eNMS-automation/eNMS/docs/base/installation.rst

 by going to the `"Release" section of eNMS github repository
   <https://github.com/eNMS-automation/eNMS/releases>`_

-The other option is to clone the master branch of the git repository from github :
+The other option is to clone the master branch of the git repository from github:

 ::